 One Nyung Nay retreat consists of 2 full days and 1 morning of retreat, for a total of 7 practice sessions spread over this time.
 Each session lasts approximately 3 hours.

-One Nyung Nay retreat requires being resident locally for 3 nights, in order to incorporate 2 full practice days and 1 morning.
+One Nyung Nay retreat requires being resident for 3 nights, in order to incorporate 2 full practice days and 1 morning.
 Day 1 involves checking in and getting prepared for Days 2–4.
 Day 2 (full days) to Day 4 (morning) are practice times.